forcedotcom/maven-force-plugin/README.md

 This follows our recommended best practices of not checking authentication credentials into source control.

-Add Force.com database credentials to the `force-test-connection.propertie`s file and run:
+Add Force.com database credentials to the `force-test-connection.properties` file and run:

     mvn test